cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    (This also applies to the use of tags 2 and 3 within other tags, such as 4 or 5.)

-### Preferred Serialization Decoders {#psd}
+### Decoders and Preferred Serialization {#psd}

-There are no special requirements that CBOR decoders need to meet to be a Preferred Serialization Decoder.
+There are no special requirements that CBOR decoders need to meet to be what could be called a "Preferred Serialization Decoder".

-Partial decoder implementations need to pay attention to at least the following requirements:
+Partial decoder implementations that want to accept at least Preferred Serialization need to pay attention to at least the following requirements:

 1. Decoders MUST accept shortest-form encoded arguments (see {{Section 3 of RFC8949@-cbor}}).

-1. If arrays or maps are supported, definite-length arrays or maps MUST be accepted.
+1. {:#arraymap-indef} If arrays or maps are supported, both definite-length and indefinite-length arrays or maps MUST be accepted.

-1. If text or byte strings are supported, definite-length text or byte strings MUST be accepted.
+1. {:#string-indef} If text or byte strings are supported, both definite-length and indefinite-length text or byte strings MUST be accepted.

 1. If floating-point numbers are supported, the following apply: